-- Planning and performing the engagement to obtain limited assurance about whether the Sustainability Information is free from material misstatement, whether due to fraud or error; - Forming an independent conclusion, based on the procedures we have performed and the evidence we have obtained; and - Reporting our opinion to the Board of Directors of Cembra.
+- Planning and performing the engagement to obtain limited assurance about whether the Sustainability Information is free from material misstatement, whether due to fraud or error; - Forming an independent conclusion, based on the procedures we have performed and the evidence we have obtained; and - Reporting our independent conclusion to the Board of Directors of Cembra.

-As we are engaged to form an independent conclusion on the Sustainability Information as prepared by management, we are not permitted to be involved in the preparation of the Sustainability Information as doing so may compromise our independence.
+As we are engaged to form an independent conclusion on the Sustainability Information as prepared by the Board of Directors, we are not permitted to be involved in the preparation of the Sustainability Information as doing so may compromise our independence.